 To further adjust the fullness of your ruffles, you will need to change your stitch length.
 A smaller stitch length equals more ruffles.
 A larger stitch length equals less ruffles.
 Let’s compare.

 Ruffle Setting: 12 – Stitch Length= 3.0 / Ruffle Setting: 12 – Stitch Length: 5.0

 Ruffle Setting: 6 – Stitch Length: 3.0 / Ruffle Setting: 6 – Stitch Length: 5.0

 Ruffle Setting: 1 – Stitch Length: 3.0 / Ruffle Setting: 1 – Stitch Length: 5.0

 Pretty awesome, huh?
 Just like a Gathering Foot, you can join a ‘flat’ piece of fabric to the ruffled fabric.
 You slide the fabric in just as you do normally.
 Then you slide in the straight piece of fabric beneath the fabric to be ruffled.

 Follow the blue line for the straight piece of fabric.
 This may take a little bit of wiggling and maneuvering to get everything in correctly.

 Pardon my Pucker.

-I enjoyed sewing with both feet, but I personally had the most fun with the Ruffler Foot.
-On looks alone the Ruffler is awesome.
-I had a great time experimenting with the Ruffler and I like how much it can be customized.
-However, the Gathering foot is great to have if you are a beginner or if you need to sew in a hurry.
-Either way, both are time savers and make a great end product.
-Enjoy!
+I enjoyed sewing with both feet, but I had the most fun with the Ruffler Foot.
+I like how much it can be customized.
+Remember, the Ruffler Foot creates pleats.
+The Gathering Foot creates traditional gathers.
+Both are time savers and great accessories to own.